 Following Chapter(s) – Requirements gathering, analysis and design.

 One or more chapters should now be devoted to requirements gathering, analysis and design.
-The Lifecycle that you will have selected to underpin the project drives the nature of the activities/work undertaken.
+The Software Development Lifecycle Methodology that you will have selected to underpin the project drives the nature of the activities/work undertaken.
 It is important you adhere to recognised methods and the adoption and use of appropriate notations.

 Following Chapter(s) – Implementation.